bakgaard/Stories/AdrexTheEngineer/Chapter6.md

 Yurgunn took another look at the tubes, picked one up the size of an arms length, and held it from her hip in one hand and horizontal outwards with the other.

-"We are making cannons you can carry..."
+"We are making cannons yeh' can carry..."
 Her head started nodding, as her mouth made an grin.
 "A' like it, Adri'.
 That could be a great way to fulfill the contract!"